 More than half of the technology systems surveyed had high to very high demands on drivers.
 Although the study found that Apple CarPlay and Android Auto have lower cognitive and mental demands on drivers, they still require attention.

 Distracted driving has a strong link with car crashes that is widespread in all age groups.
-More than 60 percent of crashes involving younger drivers are linked to distracted driving, and a majority of drivers aged 65 and older – nearly 60 percent – have used their cellphone while driving.
+More than 60% of crashes involving younger drivers are linked to distracted driving, and a majority of drivers aged 65 and older – nearly 60% – have used their cellphone while driving.
 More than a quarter of these older drivers have also engaged in these risky behaviors with a child under 17 years old in the back seat.

-Distracted driving is a real risk to everyone on the roadways, and other states are taking notice.
-Rhode Island, Connecticut, New Hampshire, New Jersey, Vermont and Washington, D.C., all ban handheld cellphone use while driving.
+Distracted driving is a real risk to everyone on the roadways, and officials are taking notice.
+Sixteen states – including Rhode Island, Connecticut, New Hampshire, New Jersey, New York and Vermont – ban hand-held cellphone use while driving, according to the National Conference of State Legislatures.
 This summer, pledge to not be distracted while driving.

 What do you do to ensure you’re not distracted behind the wheel?
 Let us know in the comments.